Frequently Asked Questions

 What about the relay race?

 Marathon relay teams can be comprised of two, three or four runners.
-There is a limit of 100 relay teams.
-The relay consists of four legs of varying lengths, from 5.5 to 9 miles.
+The relay consists of four legs of varying lengths, from 5.7 to 9 miles.
 Instructions for the relay, including a list of places to park at each exchange point, are included with your race packets.
 Please park in designated parking areas and not on the side of the road.

 Can I leave clothing at the starting line?

 There will be a baggage tent near the starting line where you can leave clothing.
-Clothing left in the gymnasium will also be brought to the baggage tent after the race begins.
+Clothing left in the gymnasium will be brought to the start/finish area after the race begins.
 Articles of clothing that are left unclaimed after the race will be donated to a local homeless shelter.
 The Maine Marathon and Maine Track Club are not liable for any losses or theft that runners may incur.